 Store at 60-90° F in a dry place.
-Keep from freezing.
+Do not freeze.
 Keep any leftover material in a tightly sealed container.
 Always use clean, dry tools when mixing and applying the matrix.
-Mix ratios are pre-determined and packaged accordingly.
-Normal mixing procedure is to pour the contents of the Part B container into the Part A container and mix thoroughly.
-Use immediately.
 Mixtures left in containers can obtain dangerous temperatures during cure and can cause damage to the container and surrounding items